Home chargers for electric cars: Ultimate guideBack to 'Expert guides'

 The make, model and year of production of your EV: some cars will only be compatible with certain types of chargers whereas the latest EVs can be used with high-end chargers featuring the latest technology.
 This is usually determined by the car’s socket type (more on that below),

 A tethered or untethered charger: basically, whether you want your charger to come with a charging cable (tethered) or whether you want the flexibility to charge cars with different socket types (Type 1 and Type 2) from the same charger using different cables, in which case untethered may be the best option for you.

-Most chargers are now ‘smart’ chargers as these are the chargers that qualify for the OZEV grant.
-Smart chargers can optimise the time they charge your car to make the most of off-peak rates and save you money.
+Most chargers are now ‘smart’ chargers that can optimise the time they charge your car to make the most of off-peak rates and save you money.
 Smart chargers will also monitor the carbon intensity of the electricity grid and, if you want it to, charge your car when the cleanest electricity is being produced giving you that environmental feel-good factor.